Gingivitis Treatment Options for Dane County Patients

 There are many early indicators of periodontal disease, and our passionate Madison dentists are experts at spotting early signs and providing necessary treatment.
 Studies have shown the following factors will increase your risk of periodontal disease:

-Systemic diseases & genetics – diabetes, cardiovascular disease, stroke, blood cell disorders, HIV infections, and AIDS
+- Systemic diseases & genetics: diabetes, cardiovascular disease, stroke, blood cell disorders, HIV infections and AIDS

-Medications – steroids, anti-epilepsy drugs, cancer therapy drugs, blood pressure drugs, and immunosuppressant therapy drugs
+- Medications: steroids, anti-epilepsy drugs, cancer therapy drugs, blood pressure drugs and immunosuppressant therapy drugs

-Changing hormone levels from puberty, pregnancy, and oral contraceptives
+- Changing hormone levels from puberty, pregnancy and oral contraceptives

-Passing saliva from kissing or sharing food and drink
+- Passing saliva from kissing or sharing food and drink

 Fortunately, preventative measures can protect your teeth from gum disease.
 Regular dental cleanings and checkups will significantly reduce the risk of periodontal disease.